Lokesh230307/A-STAR/README.md

     d) for each successor
         i) if successor is the goal, stop search

-        ii) else, compute both g and h for successor successor.g = q.g + distance between
+    i) else, compute both g and h for successor successor.g = q.g + distance between
                               successor and q
           successor.h = distance from goal to